jeyabalajis/aws-certified-sa-pro-notes/docs/databases/rds.md

 -  Transparent Data Encryption (TDE) for Oracle and SQL Server
 -  CloudTrail cannot be used to track queries made within RDS

+> Multi-AZ is for improving availability.
+For improving performance, use read replicas.

+> Read replicas are available in Amazon RDS for MySQL, MariaDB, PostgreSQL, Oracle, and SQL Server as well as Amazon Aurora.

 ### Oracle RDS
-- DMS works on Oracle RD
+- DMS works on Oracle RDS
 - RDS for Oracle does NOT support RAC
 - If Oracle RMAN is used, restore to RDS not supported (only non-RDS supported)